The back story behind Oscar's social media sensation "Gary from Chicago" - News 12 Now

 The California Department of Corrections and Rehabilitation reports it released him from prison last week, after he served a 20-year sentence for theft.
 He’s also a registered sex offender.
 The California Megan’s Law Website shows he has a prior conviction of attempted rape by force or fear.
 His lawyer, Karen Nash, says the crime happened in 1975, when he was 18 years old.

 “I just made the wrong choices,” Coe told CBS News.
 “I’m ashamed and remorseful, and regret what I did as a young adult.
-But a lot was that was 41 years ago.”
+But a lot of that was 41 years ago.”

 One of the other tourists, Yulree Chun, tells CBS News the group underwent a security check when they arrived, with workers checking their bags while ushering them through an airport-like metal detector.